jacobskr/ML_Python/Machine Learning Classification Bootcamp/README.txt

 The Machine Learning Classification Bootcamp on Udemy.com taught by Dr. Ryan Ahmed.

-All data used is either in the Data folder or imported through a package (seaborn, ect).
+All data used is either in the Data folders or imported through a package (sklearn, seaborn, ect).

 Topics covered:
 1. Logistic Regression